-Hermanus Production Vs Forecast
+Hermanus Production vs Forecast

 The following tables describe the production of the plant since 09 March 2022 COD.
 Production is compared to the P50 Helioscope forecast and the weather-adjusted forecast.
-Harmattan has performed a recalculation of the weather adjusted forecast based on the adjusted irradiation forecast in able 9-2 and using Equation 1.
-We note that the weather adjusted forecast was calculated incorrectly by the Operator as seen in 95.
-This resulted in a total production of 112,141.72 kWh with a deviation of 6.48 % below the P50 forecast and 11.82 % below the weather-adjusted forecast.
+Harmattan has performed a recalculation of the weather adjusted forecast based on the adjusted irradiation forecast in Table 9-2 and using Equation 1.
+We note that the weather adjusted forecast was calculated incorrectly by the Operator as seen in Table 9-5.
+The total production of 112,141.72 kWh with a deviation of 6.48 % below the P50 forecast and -8.52% below the weather-adjusted forecast.